“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 Click on the image to view our printable PDF of our Packing list

 Let’s start packing for our trip.
 It is the beginning of what will be a fantastic adventure abroad.
-This list is for a trip of any size.
-A week to months.
-That involves washing clothes for longer trips.
+This list is for a trip of any size, from a week to months.
+It involves washing clothes for longer trips.

-We will go over the packing list categories in order as they appear on the list.
-Our list is a PDF and can easily be printed in color or black and white.
-Many items you may not need.
+We will review the packing list categories in the order they appear on the list.
+Our list is a PDF that can easily be printed in color or black and white.
+Many items may not be needed.
 Simply cross off unneeded items.
 Click on the image to the left to open the packing list.

-Keep in mind what the weather will be like at your destination.
+Keep in mind the weather at your destination.
 There is no reason to pack shorts if you are in Switzerland in November.
-Take the time to learn what people tend to wear, so you blend in better.
+Take the time to learn what people tend to wear so you can blend in better.

 Clothes

 Think light and layers.
 Darker colors and mix and match.
 Easy to wash and fast to dry.
 Pick comfortable clothes to wander in all day and nice enough to go to almost any restaurant if you can’t make it back to your room to change.
-Keep in mind no one, but you and your travel companions will know the dress you wore in Milan is the same dress you wore in Rome.
+Keep in mind that no one but you and your travel companions will know that the dress you wore in Milan is the same dress you wore in Rome.
 That sundress you wore during the day with a light black-sleeved sweater can become evening wear.
-Men who are more comfortable in jeans choose darker ones, and with a darker light jacket can quickly become more dressy; most places are casual.
-If you want that one special place, maybe a Michelin Star, research ahead of time the dress and keep it as simple as possible.
+Men who are more comfortable in jeans choose darker ones, and with a darker light jacket, they can quickly become more dressy; most places are casual.
+If you want that one special place, maybe a Michelin Star, research the dress ahead of time and keep it as simple as possible.

 Undergarments are about comfort, easy washing, and fast drying.
 Socks are important, especially if a lot of walking is planned.
 Research a bit and try some out before the trip.
 Joelle has been getting socks from REI for a while due to having problematic feet.
 One recent pairing was a success.
 Using silk under good quality exterior Merlino wool socks.
 There are many choices; research what is best for you.